comparisonwise-livetutoringtoolspricing

 Both plan shapes advertise unlimited tutors/admins/learners (Session plan) or unlimited learners/sessions (Seat plan), along with optional full-service support, white-labeled Android/iOS apps, and 0% transaction charges on payments collected through the platform.

-Classentra charges a flat monthly or annual fee across five tiers, with a 14-day free trial:
+Classentra charges a flat monthly or annual fee across five tiers plus a free plan, with no time-limited trial:

-Native CAD pricing is available on every tier (Core starts at CA$54/mo).
+Native CAD pricing is available on every tier (Solo starts at CA$25/mo, CA$21/mo billed yearly).
 Yearly billing is approximately 15% less than monthly.

 Neither model is universally cheaper.
 Which one costs less depends on your volume.